Carlo Cesio

 Carlo Cesio or Carlo Cesi (17 April 1622– 6 January 1682) was a Baroque-style painter and engraver of the Roman school.

 Biography

-Cesio was born in 1622 at Antrodoco in the present Province of Rieti, then part of the Roman States.
+Cesio was born in 1622 at Antrodoco in the present Province of Rieti, then part of the Papal States.
 He was brought up at Rome, in the school of Pietro da Cortona, and was employed in several prominent public works during the pontificate of Alexander VII.
 He painted historical subjects.
 He died in 1686 at Rieti.

 In the Quirinal, he painted The Judgment of Solomon, and others of his works are in Santa Maria Maggiore and in the Rotunda.
 Carlo Cesio was also an engraver of some eminence; we have by him several plates after the Italian painters of his time.
 His plates are etched and finished off with the graver, in a free, masterly style.

 Among his works as an engraver: